MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 1. On Quest, you'll no longer be disconnected from a meeting when you remove your headset.
 (25764)

+1. Fixed the issue: On PC and Quest, when attempting to delete any artifacts in the Environment Editor will crash Mesh while running.
+(28903)

 ## Version 5.2313.0

 ### What's new